The federal court in Manhattan will be the forum in the coming weeks

 expenses for the Madoff brokerage business, including salaries and

-benefits of employees.
 The funds were transferred to the trustee under an agreement with the Bank of New York Mellon, which holds three of the five bank accounts identified in court papers as be-longing to Mr. Madoff or his firm.